BhanuPrakashNani/python-template-repo/README.md

 # Python Template Repository

 This repository serves as a **template** for Python projects.
 It includes a pre-configured setup for build management, unit testing, continuous integration, static analysis, code style adherence, and component specification.
-The repository is designed to be fully functional "out of the box" and follows best practices for software development.

 ---